-At some point I began jotting some of my stories down.
-Not entirely sure when it was structured to be called “writing” with the aim of producing something coherent I could share.
-Around year 2000 is my best guess.
-But my “audience” was strictly limited to friends and confidantes.
+At some point, I began jotting some of my stories down.
+Not entirely sure when it was sufficiently structured to be called “writing” with the aim of producing something coherent I could share with an audience.
+Around the year 2000 is my best guess.
+Said audience was strictly limited to friends and confidantes.

 That began to change in 2014.
 That’s the year I stumbled upon watpad.com and began interacting with other amateur writers and sharing my work.
 It was learning by doing, so I wrote a lot, and my understanding of the author’s craft improved dramatically.